kaanakboga/RareCarTracker/README.md

 - 🏠 **Home Screen** with user greeting and navigation
 - 📃 **List of Rare Cars** with brand, model, and location
 - 🗺️ **Map View** displaying car locations on Google Maps
+- ➕ User Car Submission – Users can now add their own rare cars by providing brand, model, and location information
 - 🔒 **Secure Firebase Setup** (API keys and sensitive data protected)

 ---